Hudsonps/setting-up-my-system/README.md

 <https://medium.com/issuehunt/10-visual-studio-code-extensions-for-python-development-de0be51bbeed>
 <https://www.shopify.ca/partners/blog/best-visual-studio-code-extensions>

+## **Controlling environments with VSCode**

+Just to recapitulate, you can set an environment folder named `env` inside your project folder by running `conda env create --prefix ./env -f environment.yaml`, where `environment.yaml` is the file with the required packages.
+(If something goes wrong, you can remove the environment by running `conda remove --prefix ./env --all`).

+If the environment is already in place, you can select it in VSCode by calling the command palette and looking for *"Python: Select Interpreter"*.
+Then, assuming your environment is the *env* folder inside your project, find the path `./env/bin/pythonx.x`, where the python version will depend on what you have specified on the environment file (do not forget to include python!).
+You can further confirm that this has worked by examining the local settings JSON for the variable *python.linting.pythonPath*, which should specify the python of that particular environment.

 ## **Python Linters**

 A linter is a tool that analyzes code and flag errors and violations of certain stylistic conventions.
 They are helpful in spotting bugs and errors earlier on, and in ensuring that the code conforms to some standards, which may make it easier to read and follow by peers.